insilmaril/vym/README-layout.md

     - Todo
         - Fix z value of select box for selected containers
         - absolute position for MapCenters for COntainers
-        - Relative position for Images: "FreeFloat" or "FramedFloat"

     - Position containers temporarily while moving: When an object can be linked temporarily, it needs a relative position to the tmp parent.